crypt01trucker/Soc-Automation-Lab/README.md

    ```bash
    sudo apt-get update && apt-get upgrade -y
    ```
-3. **Configure Firewall in could portal**: Open ports 1514 and 1515 (for Wazuh endpoint agents), and open port 55000 (for integration with Shuffle).
+3. **Configure Firewall in cloud portal**: Open ports 1514 and 1515 (for Wazuh endpoint agents), and open port 55000 (for integration with Shuffle).
-4. **Configure Firewall in Wazuh manger server**: Open ports 1514, 1515, and 55000 for Wazuh agent and Shuffle integration.
+4. **Configure Firewall in Wazuh manager server**: Open ports 1514, 1515, and 55000 for Wazuh agent and Shuffle integration.
     ```bash
     ufw allow 1514/tcp
     ufw allow 1514/udp